george-hawkins/mjx-donkey-car/README.md

 The 2.2A one seems a bit pointless - you save $1 but otherwise its not interestingly smaller than the 3.5A one.

 I suspect the servo will still be fine with 5V and 2A - many 1/16 ESCs supply something like this.
-I think the servo on my MJX is simply powered directly from the RX.
+I think the servo on my MJX is simply powered from the ESC via the RX.

+**Update:** actually, RC car ESCs generally/always include a BEC and output 6V on power pin of the connector to the RX, so the RX becomes the distribution point for this power - it's + rail is powered by the ESC and the RX, fan and servo all draw power from here.

+The current limit of these BECs is pretty low, e.g. in the [Quickrun series](https://www.hobbywingdirect.com/collections/quicrun-brushless-system), it's 6V/1A for the 30A ESC, 6V/2A for the 60A ESC and 6V/3A for the 150A ESC.

 ---